Boulder08/chunknorris/README.md

 - Default: 0

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
-- --graintable-method 0 skips creation
+- --graintable-method 0 skips creation.
 - --graintable-method 1 creates a table based on two-second long chunks picked evenly throughout the whole video.
 Use --grain-clip-length to define the amount of chunks.
 - --graintable-method 2 creates a table based on a user set range.
 - The grain table file is placed in the same folder as the encoding script, named "'encoding_script'_grain.tbl".
 If it already exists, a new one is not created.